 In the paper, Saltmarsh and Shapira asserted that they had attempted to repeat the Taleyarkhan group's experiment and that they had used more-precise instruments than those used by the Taleyarkhan group.
 The physicists wrote that they found no nuclear evidence; therefore, they implied, the Taleyarkhan group's claims were not valid.
 Until 2013, this was the public's understanding of the story.
 There are two important points to recognize about the Saltmarsh and Shapira paper.

 First, this is a misapplication of scientific protocol.
 Correct protocol for scientific skepticism directly identifies failures or mistakes in an original experiment, its data, or analysis.
 Nevertheless, the supposition that one scientist’s failure negatively affects another scientist’s success is a common misunderstanding that has been around for at least a hundred years.
-Therefore, it was natural, but wrong, for readers of Saltmarsh and Shapira's paper to assume that their alleged failure meant that the Taleyarkhan group's experiment was, by inference, also a failure.
+Saltmarsh and Shapira's paper led readers to believe that their alleged failure meant that the Taleyarkhan group's experiment was, by inference, also a failure.

 But here's the real kicker: Saltmarsh and Shapira performed no such experiment.
 Daniel Kulp, the editor of Physical Review Letters, is aware of this discrepancy, and he has declined to issue an editorial note to correct the record.

 In 2013, New Energy Times interviewed Shapira.
 Here's what really happened at Oak Ridge.
 Shapira brought his own neutron detector to the Taleyarkhan group's laboratory one day and took measurements of one of the group’s experiments.
-In fact, the data Shapira independently took confirmed the measurements of excess neutrons on the Taleyarkhan group's device.
+In fact, as internal Oak Ridge reports I obtained show, the data Shapira independently took confirmed the measurements of excess neutrons on the Taleyarkhan group's device.